Learnware-LAMDA/Learnware/examples/dataset_llm_workflow/README.md

 ## Introduction

 This workflow refers to Section 4 of our paper [*Learnware of Language Models: Specialized Small Language Models Can Do Big*](https://arxiv.org/abs/2505.13425).
-We build three learnware dock systems of 8B-level LLMs across three domains: finance, healthcare, and mathematics.
-We evaluate them on public evaluation benchmarks.
+We simulate a learnware system comprising approximately 100 learnwares of specialized SLMs with 8B parameters, fine-tuned across finance, healthcare, and mathematics domains.

 We first train multiple models under different configurations by SFT on different datasets using LoRA.
 Qwen2.5-7B, Llama3.1-8B, Llama3.1-8B-Instruct are our base models.
 Then we generate specifications for each model and apply a identification algorithm to select the most suitable learnware based on user task requirements.
 The identified learnware is then evaluated on the corresponding task under the **Task-Level** evaluation setting using EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).